Regent University Behavioral Intervention Team (RUBIT)

 Although action will depend upon the situation, the RUBIT will intervene in support of the person of concern, as well as campus safety.

 The RUBIT is the primary responding body at the university.
 In the event that additional resources need to be mobilized in order to effectively respond to a situation, reported information will be handled discretely.

 The majority of reports will stay on file for six (6) years; however, depending on the situation, some reports may stay on file for a longer period of time.

 You are doing the right thing in reporting your concerns in support of individuals’ and our campus’s safety.
 However, this action may also raise concern for the person(s) involved.
 The RUBIT takes into account the concerns of the campus, as well as the needs of the student, faculty or staff member about whom concerns are expressed.
 Whether the overall review of information will adversely affect the person’s student or employee status will depend on the situation.

 RUBIT will address every report that is brought to the committee.
 However, you may not be privy to the outcome of an investigation based on the factors involved.

-RUBIT will attempt to handle all matters discreetly.
-We cannot guarantee that the person(s) involved will not be able to figure out the source of the report.
-However, our intention is not to divulge information unless it becomes necessary to resolve the concern.
+The RUBIT team will ensure the discreet review and response.
+We cannot guarantee person(s) involved will not be able to figure out the source of the report.
+However, we take every report seriously and purpose not to divulge information unless it becomes necessary to resolve the concern.

 You are encouraged to identify yourself because this may assist the RUBIT if clarification or additional information is needed.
 Submitting your name also gives your report more credence.
 Anonymous entries will be evaluated on a case-by-case basis.